Miguel Marín (Argentine footballer): Nicknames

 He was initially referred to by the nickname "El Gato" (The Cat).
 However, due to his spectacular saves, the label of "El Superman" was applied by the famed commentator and broadcaster Rugama Angel Fernandez.
-Marin's brilliant career would place him in a unique position in football statistics, with a minimum number of goals allowed, making him the most effective goal keeper in the history of Mexican soccer.
+Marin's brilliant career would place him in a unique position in football statistics, with a minimum number of goals allowed, making him the most effective goalkeeper in the history of Mexican football.

 Death

 He was working as coach of the University of Querétaro, when he suffered a massive heart attack: on 30 December 1991 he was admitted to the Hospital of Santa Cruz de Querétaro.
-The news spread like wildfire, a sharp blow to Mexican soccer: "Superman" had died.
+The news spread like wildfire, a sharp blow to Mexican football: "Superman" had died.
 The insurmountable "Miguel Marin."
 His rivals and colleagues came to say their last goodbyes.
-Marin became a legend who has endured over time, and is a giant in the history of Cruz Azul and Mexican soccer.
+Marin became a legend who has endured over time, and is a giant in the history of Cruz Azul and Mexican football.
 His remains rest in the La Chacarita Cemetery in his native Argentina.